MLB official thought Manfred would nix Hernández for Series | Times Leader

 Hernández’s suit alleges violations of the Civil Rights Act of 1964, New York and Ohio state law and the New York City administrative code.
 MLB has declined comment.

 He was announced to work the 2017 All-Star Game shortly after he sued.
 He worked the League Championship Series in 2016 and Division Series in 2018 and 2019.
-During the 2018 playoffs, he was when he worked first base in Game 3 between Boston and the New York Yankees.
+During the 2018 playoffs, he was reversed in three of four video reviews when he worked first base in Game 3 between Boston and the New York Yankees.

 Depositions revealed Hernández was fined for trying to get a baseball for a colleague who called Homer Bailey’s no-hitter.
 Marsh, a former crew chief, testified he was suspended for three days for a similar offense.